This document provides a guide to installing OpenOCD for ESP32-C3 and debugging using GDB. The document is structured as follows:

 The files provided after

 -f above are specific for ESP32-C3 through built-in USB connection.
-You may need to provide different files depending on used hardware.
+You may need to provide different files depending on the hardware that is used.
 For guidance see Configuration of OpenOCD for specific target.

 You should now see similar output (this log is for ESP32-C3 through built-in USB connection):